 Fall and spring semesters, four credit hours per semester.
 Prerequisite: permission of the course director.
 Course Directors: Benjamin Frisch (fall) and Xinping Zhang (spring).
 No audits allowed.

 PTH 595 - Ph.D.
 Research

-Ph.D. research, done under the direction of a faculty member in any of the graduate Ph.D. programs at the University of Rochester Medical Center.
+Ph.D. research done under the direction of a faculty member affiliated with the PhD Program in Pathology - Cell Biology of Disease at the University of Rochester.